bsstahl/CognitiveInheritance/Posts/the-critical-c-s-of-microservices-5of6-competencies.md

 #### Competencies

+#### Goals of the Conversation

+Development teams should have conversations around **Competencies** that are primarily focused around [TODO].
+These conversations should include answering questions like:

+* [TODO: Add questions here]

 #### Next Up - Coalescence

 In the next article of this series we will look at **Coalescence** and how we should work to bring all of the data together for our operations & support engineers.